How the American Heart Association is making an impact during the coronavirus (COVID-19) pandemic

 We will continue to collaborate with national and global health colleagues to address clinical care issues as they arise for people with cardiovascular disease.
 In addition, the Association’s family of 12 scientific journals is publishing the latest research related to COVID-19 and cardiovascular disease to help scientists and clinicians from around the world.

-Our science volunteers are producing statements that provide direction and support to health care providers and researchers as they seek to prevent the virus and care for patients, while working to find cures.
+Our science volunteers are producing manuscripts that provide direction and support to health care providers and researchers as they seek to control the spread of the virus and care for patients, while working to find cures.

 We are meeting the needs of health care workers dealing with the coronavirus pandemic.

 Our health care workers are on the front lines of this pandemic, and we are working with them to ensure they have the training and resources they need.
-In response to the shortage of trained ICU personnel for using ventilators, we are rapidly launching free Oxygenation & Ventilation of the COVID-19 healthcare provider courses, which are now available worldwide.
-We also added a COVID-19 data registry to our Get With The Guidelines® modules to better manage current patients while preparing for research studies to improve health in the future.
+In response to the shortage of trained ICU personnel for using ventilators, we rapidly launched free Oxygenation & Ventilation of the COVID-19 healthcare provider courses, which are now available worldwide.
+We have also added COVID-19 data elements and registry to our Get With The Guidelines® modules.
+The registry is an entirely new platform for data capture and research.
+The data from this registry will help hospitals and medical centers through research studies that will help treat future patients.
+To lower barriers to participation, AHA has made the COVID-19 CVD Registry available to all hospitals and health systems across the US at no charge.

 We are teaching hospitals and communities how to safely and effectively administer CPR during the coronavirus pandemic.